starlino/serialchart/README.md

 SerialChart is an open source application for charting data sent via serial (RS-232) port in real time.
 It supports other type of ports via plugins and WebView javascript integration.
+The new modular design allows you to add new type of ports, decoders, and display filters.

+PORT (RAW DATA FROM SERIAL/USB PORT) -> DECODER(PROCESSES DATA) -> VALUES(displayed on screen/chart)

-For sample usage with a microcontroller (Arduino) project see: http://starlino.com/imu_kalman_arduino.html
+For sample usage with a micro-controller (Arduino) project see: http://starlino.com/imu_kalman_arduino.html

 ![http://starlino.com/data/imu_kalman_arduino/imu_arduino_serial_chart.png](http://starlino.com/data/imu_kalman_arduino/imu_arduino_serial_chart.png)